martinsbuchi2/martinsbuchi2.github.io/index.md

 excerpt: ''
 ---

-I’m experienced Remote Sensing, GIS, and full-stack software developer, with a proven track record of leveraging Copernicus data and Earth Observation and GIS services to support informed decision-making.
+I’m experienced Remote Sensing and GIS expert, with a proven track record of leveraging Integrated Programming, Earth Observation and GIS services to support informed decision-making.
 I am eager to further my career through a fully funded scholarship, aiming to deepen my expertise in geospatial technology and Earth observation while focusing on applying programming tools to enhance analytical processes and operational efficiency.

 ### Conferences, Courses & Training